artialex/artialex.github.io/public/notes/Complete graph.md

 ---
-tags: [ds]
+tags: [ds, graph, wip]
 ---

 # Complete graph

-Graph where every vertex has an edge with every other vertex
+Graph where every node has a link with every other node

 $$
 K_n